Involutive Brauer groups and Poincar\'e rings: Poincar e Poincare rings and schemes with involution

 \section{\texorpdfstring{Poincar\'e}{Poincare} rings and schemes with involution}

 As discussed in \S\ref{subsection:deeperresults}, we are interested in stable $ \infty $-categories with duality which are \emph{linear} over a fixed stable $ \infty $-category with duality.
 Our starting point is \cite[discussion immediately preceding Examples 5.4.10]{CDHHLMNNSI}, where the 9 authors describe the most general algebraic structures which can be expected to give rise to symmetric monoidal Poincaré structures.
 Referred to as \emph{Poincaré rings} in this paper, in \S\ref{subsection:Poincare_rings}, we introduce the $ \infty $-category of such algebras and show (via a lengthy construction which is postponed to Appendix \ref{appendix:calgp_to_catp}) that there is a functorial assignment from Poincaré rings to symmetric monoidal Poincaré $ \infty $-categories.
-In \S\ref{subsection:Poincare_structures_schemes_involution}, we show that a scheme with involution $ (X, \lambda: X \xrightarrow{\sim} X) $ and good quotient gives rise to a canonical symmetric monoidal Poincaré structure on $ \mathcal{D}_{\mathrm{perf}}(X) $.
+In \S\ref{subsection:Poincare_structures_schemes_involution}, we show that a scheme with involution $ (X, \lambda: X \xrightarrow{\sim} X) $ and good quotient gives rise to a canonical symmetric monoidal Poincaré structure on $ \mathrm{Mod}_{\mathcal{O}_X}^\omega $.
+The functoriality established here is of independent interest; invariants such as hermitian K-theory/Grothendieck--Witt theory, algebraic L-theory, and real trace theories are defined using \cites[\S4]{CDHHLMNNSII}{Harpaz_Nikolaus_Shah}.